aniketsingh98571/Prolific--Your-Company-s-personal-assistant/README.md

-Prolific - Ask about some company, it will give summarized results with related search results.
+Prolific - Ask about any company, it will give summarized results with related search results.